cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 - [clang-tidy](https://clang.llvm.org/extra/clang-tidy/)
   - Created by the developers of the Clang compiler

-We use both of these in lab 6 ("static analysis") -- they warn about problematic code constructs.
+We use both of these in the lab on "static analysis" -- they warn about problematic code constructs.

 Static analysers are also sometimes called "linters" or